What Are Adaptogens? A Complete Guide to Anti-Stress Plants

 There are 3 different classes of adaptogens, defined by the type/extent of their bioactivity:

-- Secondary adaptogens: These don’t influence the HPA axis directly, but have an effect on the nervous, immune and endocrine systems.
+- Secondary adaptogens: These don’t influence the HPA axis directly but have an effect on the nervous, immune, and endocrine systems.

-- Adaptogen companions: These are not technically adaptogens, but have the ability to work in tandem with adaptogens to support their effects on the HPA axis.
+- Adaptogen companions: These are not technically adaptogens, but they have the ability to work in tandem with adaptogens to support their effects on the HPA axis.

-Any part(s) of a plant can have adaptogenic properties – sometimes it’s the roots, other times the stems, leaves or fruits.
-Today, you can find adaptogenic supplements in drink, capsule or powder form, or even as a side dish – like lion’s mane mushroom.
+Today, you can find adaptogenic supplements (from the right parts of the plants, don’t worry!) in drink, capsule or powder form, or even as a side dish – like lion’s mane mushroom.
 More on that later.

 A Brief History of Adaptogens